CWolfe1320/PomodoroBuddy/README.md

 # Source Code:

-Source Code is available in a seperate repository here: https://github.com/CWolfe1320/PomodoroBuddy-Source-Code
+You may find the source code of PomodoroBuddy in this repository: https://github.com/CWolfe1320/PomodoroBuddy-Source-Code

 The same lisence applies to both repositories.